dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 ### Upgrading a NuGet dependency

-Robert is using FizzBuzz, a documentation framework that produces help files out of Markdown documents.
-FizzBuzz depends on Markdig, a popular .NET markdown library.
+Robert is using DocBuzz, a documentation framework that produces help files out of Markdown documents.
+DocBuzz depends on Markdig, a popular .NET markdown library.
 Robert encounters an issue with some of his recent documentation changes which causes Markdig to crash.
-He notices that while there is no updated version of FizzBuzz, there is an updated version of Markdig that fixes his issue.
+He notices that while there is no updated version of DocBuzz, there is an updated version of Markdig that fixes his issue.
 Robert updates his (indirect) dependency on Markdig to the latest version that fixes the issue.
 He triggers a rebuild of the documentation and is happy to see that the crash no longer occurs.

 Robert doesn't know that this is thanks to automatic binding redirect generation being on by default.
 Otherwise his application would have crashed with a